Classic Italian Tiramisu Recipe

 - Optional chocolate drizzle and chocolate curls

-How to separate eggs?
+How to make Tiramisu

 - Place egg yolks in a medium saucepan, whisking sugar until well blended.
 If using all natural cane sugar, whisk a little longer than normal to incorporate the coarser crystals of all natural cane sugar.